 Diesel vehicles are similar to gasoline vehicles because they both use internal combustion engines.
 One difference is that diesel engines typically use a compression-ignited injection system rather than the spark-ignited system used by most gasoline vehicles.
 In a compression-ignited system, the diesel fuel is injected into the combustion chamber of the engine and ignited by the high temperatures achieved when the gas is compressed.
-Unlike the emission control systems on gasoline vehicles, many diesel vehicles also have a selective catalytic reduction (SCR) system that stores and injects diesel exhaust fluid into the exhaust stream to break down dangerous NOx emissions into harmless nitrogen and water.
-Diesel is a common transportation fuel and several other fuel options use similar engine systems and components.
+Unlike the emission control systems on gasoline vehicles, many diesel vehicles have an aftertreatment system that reduces particulate matter and breaks down dangerous NOx emissions into harmless nitrogen and water.
+Diesel is a common transportation fuel, and several other fuel options use similar engine systems and components.
 Learn about alternative fuel options.

 Battery: The battery provides electricity to start the engine and power vehicle electronics/accessories.

 Diesel exhaust filler: This port is for filling the diesel exhaust fluid tank.

 Electronic control module (ECM): The ECM controls the fuel mixture, ignition timing, and emissions system; monitors the operation of the vehicle; safeguards the engine from abuse; and detects and troubleshoots problems.

 Fuel filler: This is a filler or "nozzle" used to add fuel to the tank.